 Remap JSON attribute fields to top-level log event fields

-When you use the Grepr UI to create a pipeline, a remapper that transforms well-known fields is automatically added to the pipeline.
+When you use the Grepr UI to create a pipeline, a remapper that transforms a default set of commonly used fields is automatically added to the pipeline, but you can modify which fields are transformed based on your requirements.

-Example transformation
+Example remapper transformation

 For example, this event: